 Many law firms that represent VCF claimants have an agreement with their clients that VCF payments will be made directly to the law firm escrow account on behalf of the claimant.
 The VCF expects that the law firm will disburse the payment to you within 30 days of the money being deposited into the law firm account.

-If you are represented by an attorney and payment on your claim will be made to the law firm’s escrow account, your attorney will ask that you sign an authorization allowing the VCF to issue your payment to that account.
+If you are represented by an attorney and payment on your claim will be made to the law firm’s escrow account, your attorney will ask that you sign a VCF Client Authorization Form allowing the VCF to issue your payment to that account.
 This authorization must include certain specific information as outlined in the “Law Firm Payment Instructions” available on the “Information for Law Firms” page of the VCF website.
 The authorization must be sent to the VCF as an original document with an original signature.

 For Law Firms: please carefully review the “Law Firm Payment Instructions,” also available on the “Information for Law Firms” page of the VCF website, if your law firm has an agreement with the claimants you represent that VCF payments will be made directly to a bank account maintained by the law firm to hold and distribute proceeds obtained on behalf of clients of the firm.
 You must follow the specific instructions or payment may be delayed.